omfghello/window-iso-customizer/README.md

 Yes, we used Electron.
 Yes, we know.
 The tool that removes bloat ships in a 200MB Electron wrapper.
 The tool that fights JavaScript bloat is written in JavaScript.
 The tool that removes unnecessary apps bundles Chromium — the engine that runs Chrome, which Edge is also based on, which we also remove.
 We are a paradox.
 We are an ouroboros.
 We are a snake eating its own tail while complaining about the taste.

 If you don't like it, write a DISM wrapper in C. We dare you.
 We DOUBLE dare you.
 We tried.
 At 4 AM.
 After 11 coffees.
 The raccoons staged an intervention.
+Gerald climbed down from the trenchcoat.
+Gerald looked me in the eye.
+Gerald said nothing because Gerald is a raccoon.
+But his silence spoke VOLUMES.
+Steve put his paw on my shoulder.
+Dave kept standing.
+The C rewrite was abandoned.
+The Electron wrapper lives on.
+Like Candy Crush.
+But useful.

 ### Project structure